cardano-foundation/CIPs/CIP-0118/README.md

 across the Cardano network, they are transmitted "off-chain".
 However, two-way communication is not required in our design.
-The validation zones feature can be used by either (off-chain) disseminating a transaction with unfulfilled requests (and waiting for a counterparty to fulfill the requests and submit the whole valid zone to the Cardano network), or observing an existing transaction off-chain, and fulfilling its requests before submitting it to the Cardano network.
+The validation zones feature can be used by either (off-chain) disseminating a transaction with unfulfilled requests (after which no further action is required), or observing an existing transaction off-chain, and fulfilling its requests before submitting it to the Cardano network.
 Neither require communicating with the counterparty who constructed the other transaction(s) in the zone.